kieraliz/cse15l-lab-reports/lab-report-1-week-2.md

 #### ls /home/linux/ieng6/cs15lsp22/cs15lsp22abc
-The command *ls /home/linux/ieng6/cs15lsp22/cs15lsp22abc* prompts the terminal to list the directories in your ieng6 server account.
+The command *ls /home/linux/ieng6/cs15lsp22/cs15lsp22abc* will list the directories in your ieng6 server account.
-Replace the last three characters "abc" with your own three unique characters from your course-specific account, and type the command:
+After replacing the last three characters "abc" with your own three unique characters from your course-specific account, the command may look like this:
-> ls /home/linux/ieng6/cs15lsp22/cs15lsp22abc

-This command may look like this: